SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/01-IntroGrid.md

-## Computation that is a good match for OSG Connect
+## Computation that is a good match for OSG

 High throughput workflows with simple system and data dependencies are a good fit for OSG.
 Typically these workflows can be decomposed into multiple